adblockplus/web.adblockplus.org/static/components/AppealForm/README.md

     1. Disable AppealForm
     1. Do whatever you need to do with AppealForm submit data
     1. Checkout with Paddle
-      1. Then enable AppealForm again
+      1. Then enable AppealForm again, if applicable

 See `/static/components/AppealForm/controller.js` for example.